Menu

 NEWPORT START

-Just off Castle Hill Lighthouse, 150-200 boats take two hours to start the race with thousands of onlookers from the shore and water.
+Just off Fort Adams State Park (new for 2024), 150-200 boats take two hours to start the race with thousands of onlookers from the shore, water, and online.

 SATURDAY-THURSDAY